o3de/o3de.org/content/docs/userguide/console-intro.md

+description: ' Use the console window in &ly-editor; to update the value for console variables or type commands. '
+slug: console-intro
+title: Using the Console Window
+---
 # Using the Console Window<a name="console-intro"></a>

 In Lumberyard Editor, the console window shows a running list of all editor commands, processes, and output\.
 For example, when you delete an entity, the console shows the action and the output\.
 You can use the console to enter or modify console variables \(CVARs\)\.
 Console variables are a type of variable that you can manipulate in Lumberyard Editor\.